theasci/jasminejsx/README.md

 # Environment

+This has been developed and tested on
+* Mac OS X 10.14.5 with Adobe InDesign CC 2019
-This has been developed and tested on Mac OS X 10.14.5 machine with Adobe InDesign CC 2019.
+* Mac OS X 10.14.5 with Adobe InDesign CC 2020

 All but the command line `test/run` (described below) should work on other platforms.

-This uses an old version of [jasmine v2.5](https://jasmine.github.io/2.5/introduction) since ExtendScript is so old.
+This uses an old version of [jasmine v2.6](https://jasmine.github.io/2.6/introduction) since ExtendScript is so old.

 # Installation

 Simply install it like any other npm package.
+Nice [npm setup tutorial here](https://www.sitepoint.com/beginners-guide-node-package-manager/).

 ```sh
 npm install jasminejsx